brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 This type of attack became very popular with the release of [Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe), a Hak5 product that does exactly what i mentioned above.
 Despite being an excellent product, isn't the cheapest "toy" a hacker can afford, costing $44.99 dollars.
 If you don't leave in the USA like me, add some more $$$ due to taxes and maybe months for the product arrive.

-I started this project because i wanted to learn more about these types of attacks, and since i couldn't affoard a Rubber Ducky, nor wanted to buy an imported product and wait 1-2 months for it to arrive, i searched for some similar products.
-So i found some work being done with Digispark and Micro Pro (next post).
+I started this project because i wanted to learn more about these types of attacks, and since i couldn't affoard a Rubber Ducky, nor wanted to buy an imported product and wait 1-2 months for it to arrive, i started to search for some similar products, and so i found some work being done with Digispark and Micro Pro (next post).

+With Digispark costing around $1 and Micro Pro around $3, and mostly important, i could find both of these in my country, no need for imports.
+That's enough talking, let's go to the fun part...

 {: .box-warning}
 **Warning 1:** This content is for educational purposes only.
 Don't do wrong things with it. =)